Actor portrayal.

 - Ask your doctor questions and share any concerns you may have about starting treatment with LEQVIO

-How to get your LEQVIO injection at an alternate site of care (ASOC)
+How to get your LEQVIO injection at an ASOC

 After your doctor contacts the ASOC and sends them your information, an ASOC coordinator will: